-The median annual income for web developers in 2018 was $69,430, according to the BLS.1 Employment prospects for web developers also appears to be strong, with the BLS projecting a 15 percent growth in employment—a rate of growth much higher than the average.1 This sunny forecast for web developers has a lot to do with the rising patterns of online shopping as well as the demand for websites that perform well on multiple types of devices.
+Employment prospects for web developers appears to be strong.
+The BLS projects a 13 percent growth in employment between 2020 and 2030—a rate of growth much higher than the average.1 This sunny forecast for web developers has a lot to do with the rising patterns of online shopping as well as the demand for websites that perform well on multiple types of devices.

 So how does that stack up?
-The BLS reports software developers made a median annual income of $105,590 in 2018.1 The job outlook for this career also appears strong, with a projected growth in employment of 24 percent through 2026.1 The BLS attributes this promising trajectory to an ever-increasing demand for software across almost all industries.
+The BLS reports a strong job outlook for software developers, with a projected growth in employment of 22 percent through 2030.1 The BLS attributes this promising trajectory to an ever-increasing demand for software across almost all industries.
 For example, smartphone and tablet technology are in high demand, as well as software in industries like health insurance and cybersecurity that can meet new challenges in our digital age.
 The BLS also notes that more computer systems are being built into consumer electronics and other products, such as cell phones and appliances, which will also create room for more software developers.

 As with much of the tech industry, both of these careers offer entry-level and extremely advanced or specialized positions.
 The salary and opportunity can vary widely depending on your employer and level of experience, but the rising demand in both careers offers an ideal playing field for professionals looking for long-term career options.

 Web developer vs. software developer: How to choose?